 Coping corners to a ‘T’ doesn’t make a difference if you have floors or walls that are uneven.

 Follow these instructions and useful tips for closings gaps on inside corners:

 - Step 1.
-First, you need to check if the base fits.
-Straight sections usually don’t fit that great.
+First, you need to check if the base fits correctly.
+Straight sections usually don’t fit all that great.

 - Step 2.
 Remove the square base at the bottom and close the gap with a drywall screw.
 It should go about ½ inches deep in the wall.
 Do a few tests and move the screw until you make a perfect cope fit.

 - Step 3.
 Finally, scribe the gap using a tiny compass which will mark the excess wood.
 File to the line you just marked.